rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 So now we are going to add our IP address or hostname to the whitelist for the (default) service PDB1.

-Connect to PDB1 locally using OS authentication.  **You will notice that you can connect locally using OS authentication.**
+Connect to PDB1 locally using OS authentication.  **You should notice that you can connect locally using OS authentication.**
 ````
 <copy>sqlplus / as sysdba</copy>
 ````